The Best Apple CarPlay Stereos Review

 The receiver also has some features like Weblink and Miracast, Radio tuner, and Bluetooth, practically covering all connectivity bases.
 It’s Android Auto, and Apple Car Play feature organizes media, phone texts, and navigation apps in a clean interface and easily accessible way via voice control.
 The device works by linking up with your Android or iPhone when it is close by.
 Miracast and weblink features enable you to enjoy apps such as YouTube.
 Weblinks compatibility with Alexa makes distraction-free web surfing possible.
 Miracast functions to mirror the screen of your phone to the device’s 6.94in display without needing a wired connection.
 You can also play high-quality files on pen drives.

 Android users are not left out with Android auto.
 Users only need to activate Google assistant with the “OK Google” or “Hey Google” phrases.
 They do not need to take their hands off the steering before getting alerts on Google maps, making calls, checking messages and sending replies, and using their music apps.
 The device is compatible with external DVD or camera via AV input, and it plays AM/FM radio stations.
-You can access more music options by utilizing the USB port to connect devices such as a thumb drive.
-The USB port can also be used to charge all USB devices
+You can access more music options by utilizing the USB port to connect devices such as a external SSD or HDD.
+The USB port can also be used to charge all USB devices.

 This digital media receiver is a 6.95 inch crystal clear touchscreen display that comes loaded with a lot of features.
 It has an in-built Bluetooth system for hands-free calling when driving, and music streaming.
 It is compatible with most media types; MP3, WMA, AAC, WAV, FLAC, DSD.
 It has an AM/FM tuner.
 This receiver is compatible with Android Auto and Apple Car Play, and it navigates apps with iPhone and Android.
 Pandora control is available for both iPhone and Android, but voice command is only available for some Android phones.
 This digital media receiver comes with some standard audio and visual features such as a 13-band graphic EQ, DSP with digital time alignment, as well as bass boost and volume controls.
 The device has in-built iPod/iPhone/iPad control and rapid android charging via USB port and compatibility with SiriusXM satellite.